KendallBurkett/UT_Module_11/readme.md

 ## Installation

 1. **Prerequisites**:
-   - Python 3.x
+     - Python 3.7+
-   - Jupyter Notebook
+     - Google Chrome (ensure it is up-to-date)
+     - ChromeDriver (managed automatically)

 2. **Setup**:
    - Clone this repository or download the project files.